The New York Community Trust Welcomes New General Counsel and Chief Investment Officer

 After 29 years of service to The Trust and its donors, our general counsel Jane Wilton is retiring.
 She helped charitable New Yorkers and their professional advisors create charitable legacies that withstand the test of time.
 She also writes The Trust’s Professional Notes, a series of publications for attorneys and other advisors working in estate and financial planning.
 Ms. Wilton is passing the baton to Carrie Trowbridge who most recently served as NYU’s associate general counsel.
 Ms. Trowbridge was a law clerk to the Honorable Charles S. Haight, Jr. in the U.S. District Court for the Southern District of New York, and was also an associate at Patterson Belknap Webb & Tyler in the firm’s tax-exempt organization practice group.
 Carrie received a B.A. and J.D. from Yale University and a Ph.D. in English Literature from Oxford University.

 Chief Investment Officer Mary Greenebaum is also retiring this year.
 For the past 19 years, she has provided steadfast oversight of our assets, now close to $3 billion.
 We welcome Tatiana Pohotsky as our new CIO.
 She comes to us from the Bureau of Asset Management in the NYC Comptroller’s Office, where she was the senior investment officer & group leader for global active management of the city’s $30-billion, long-only equity strategies for the municipal pensions.
 Ms. Pohotsky has also worked at Deutsche Bank, Independence Investments, and Schroders PLC before moving to the NYC Pension Fund in 2011.
-She graduated with honors from the University of North Carolina at Chapel Hill.
+She graduated with honors from the University of North Carolina at Chapel Hill and is a CFA chartholder.